 - Postdoctoral fellowship at New York University specializing in trauma and PTSD

 - Served on faculty of Mount Sinai School of Medicine as an Assistant Professor and Chief Clinical Psychologist of the Mood and Anxiety Disorders Program

 - Cognitive Behavioral Specialist at University College London Student Psychological Services

-- Currently serves on faculty of New York University Medical School as an Assistant Professor in the Department of Psychiatry
+- Serves on faculty of New York University Medical School as an Assistant Professor in the Department of Psychiatry